aggregat4/dendriform/README.md

 No data is actively deleted, all "deleted" nodes remain in the set as tombstones.

 There is a periodical garbage collection phase that will collect all nodes that are known to be causally redundant and removes them from the event log.
-This phase does not yet run in a separate thread (web worker) and can thus cause pauses.
+This phase does not yet run in a separate thread (web worker) and causes (small) pauses.

 ## TODOs

 1. Describe the architecture of the client: first high level overview with technologies and abstract components, then real components and dependencies, external APIs, storage format, ...
+1. Add a feature to quickly move nodes to another parent node.
+Either with a bunch of fixed targets and automcomplete and remembering the last used? is last used an antipattern since you may need a different one each time?
+Or based on tags somehow?
+Or autocomplete on all nodes with last used?
 1. Move garbage collection to a web worker, maybe use comlink?
 1. Move event pumping to a web worker?
 1. Put all the standard actions into menuitems for the node popup